2026 Houston Open odds, picks: Surprising predictions from golf model that's nailed 16 majors

 One major surprise the model is calling for at the Houston Open 2026: Min Woo Lee, the defending champion and the second favorite, is not in the projected top five.
 He's a golfer to fade this week.
 The 27-year-old Australian has had a strong season, but his last outing at The Players Championship was more of a struggle.
 He shot 70 or higher in each round, including a fourth-round 74 as he finished T32.
 See who else to fade here.

-Another surprise: The model says Nicolai Hojgaard is a top-three favorite this week despite hit long odds at +4000.
+Another surprise: The model says Nicolai Hojgaard is a top-three favorite this week despite his longer odds at +3300.
 He had a tough weekend at the Valspar Championship last week, but hasn't finished worst than T27 at any other event this season.
 That includes a T3 at the WM Phoenix Open and a T6 at the Cognizant Classic.
 See who else to pick here.

 New users can also check out the latest FanDuel promo code and get up to $300 back in bonus bets every day for 10 days: